 “There’s a multitude of reasons why they could break down, and it could have just got to the point of bidding where Dell didn’t want to play anymore,” said Brian Freed, an analyst at Wunderlich Securities in Denver who has a buy rating on Quest.
 Microsoft Corp.
 (MSFT:US) or other private equity firms might still consider bids, and Quest could sell for as much as $26 a share, he said.

 Quest, with a market value of about $2 billion, also helps customers monitor the performance of applications that run businesses.
 The stock lost 5 percent to $23.74 at the close in New York yesterday.
 Dell shares fell 2.1 percent to $12.07.

 Representatives from Insight and Microsoft couldn’t immediately be reached for comment, while spokesmen for Dell and Quest declined to comment.

 Quest said on March 9 that it agreed to be taken private by Insight.
 Two months later, the Aliso Viejo, California-based company said it received several other offers during a so-called “go-shop” period that are “reasonably expected to lead to a superior proposal.”

 JPMorgan Chase & Co.
-(JPM) has said Quest is worth about $28 a share, based on the software provider’s sales and cash flow, and could attract bids from International Business Machines Corp.
-(IBM), Dell or private-equity firms.
+(JPM:US) has said Quest is worth about $28 a share, based on the software provider’s sales and cash flow, and could attract bids from International Business Machines Corp.
+(IBM:US), Dell or private-equity firms.

-Morgan Stanley (MS) is advising Quest on its strategic options.
+Morgan Stanley (MS:US) is advising Quest on its strategic options.